syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/mac.md

 keywords: Assemblies
 ---

-# Convert HTML to PDF file in Mac using c#
+# Convert HTML to PDF file in Mac using C#

 The Syncfusion [HTML to PDF converter](https://www.syncfusion.com/pdf-framework/net/html-to-pdf) is a .NET library for converting webpages, SVG, MHTML, and HTML to PDF using C#.
 It is reliable and accurate.
 Using this library, you can convert HTML to PDF document in Mac.